LuckyKoala/KoalaBlog.js/README.md

 * View all posts or detail of specified post.
 * RESTful API.
 * Simple CLI for setting port number and enabling debug mode.
+* Token is required for operation that will change database.